elemental/elemental-web/source/doc-dev/blas-like/level1.rst

    This is not a standard BLAS routine, but it is BLAS-like.

 Sets all entries outside of the specified trapezoidal submatrix to zero.
-The diagonal of the trapezoidal matrix is defined relative to either the upper-left or bottom-right corner of the matrix, depending on the value of ``side``; whether or not the trapezoid is upper or lower (analogous to an upper or lower-triangular matrix) is determined by the ``uplo`` parameter, and the last diagonal is defined with the ``offset`` integer.
+Whether or not the trapezoid is upper or lower (analogous to an upper or lower-triangular matrix) is determined by the ``uplo`` parameter, and the last diagonal is defined with the ``offset`` integer.

-.. cpp:function:: void MakeTrapezoidal( UpperOrLower uplo, Matrix<T>& A, int offset=0, LeftOrRight side=LEFT )
+.. cpp:function:: void MakeTrapezoidal( UpperOrLower uplo, Matrix<T>& A, int offset=0 )
-.. cpp:function:: void MakeTrapezoidal( UpperOrLower uplo, DistMatrix<T,U,V>& A, int offset=0, LeftOrRight side=LEFT )
+.. cpp:function:: void MakeTrapezoidal( UpperOrLower uplo, DistMatrix<T,U,V>& A, int offset=0 )

 Nrm2
 ----